 Average Weather in Rochester New York, United States

-In Rochester, the summers are warm and partly cloudy and the winters are freezing, dry, windy, and mostly cloudy.
+In Rochester, the summers are warm; the winters are freezing, dry, and windy; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 18°F to 80°F and is rarely below 3°F or above 88°F.

 Based on the tourism score, the best time of year to visit Rochester for warm-weather activities is from late June to early September.